voxel-tracer/jekyll-now/_posts/2018-08-01-compact-non-active-rays.md

 published: true
 ---
 ## Alternative handling of done rays
-In previous posts we made the decision to copy all rays to the device even if they are done and just skip them if they are done.
-But if a large proportion of rays is done, then we wasting time copying them to the device.
+In previous posts we made the decision to copy all rays to the device even if they are done, But if a large proportion of rays is done, then we are wasting time copying them to the device.

-I instrumented the code to count how many rays are done after each depth iteration, and here are the results for one of the rendered frame:
+I instrumented the code to count how many rays are still active after each depth iteration, and here are the results for one of the rendered frame:

 ```
 depth 0: 3686400/3686400 (100%)